The Night Gwen Stacy Died: Bridge

 The bridge in the original issue of Amazing Spider-Man #121 was stated in the text to be the George Washington Bridge.
 The Pulse #4 (Sept.
 2004) also states the bridge to be the George Washington Bridge.

 The art of The Amazing Spider-Man #121, however, depicts the Brooklyn Bridge.
 Some reprints of the issue have had the text amended and now state the bridge to be the Brooklyn Bridge rather than the George Washington Bridge.
-Titles supporting the Brooklyn Bridge include The Amazing Spider-Man #147–148 (1975), The Amazing Spider-Man Annual #21 (1987), and Daredevil v.
+Titles supporting the Brooklyn Bridge include The Amazing Spider-Man #147–148 (1975), The Amazing Spider-Man Annual #21 (1987), Web of Spider-Man #118 (1994), and Daredevil v.
 2 #8 (2000).
 In a television interview for the Travel Channel's Marvel Superheroes Guide to New York City (2004), Stan Lee said that the artist for the issue had drawn the Brooklyn Bridge, but that he (as editor) mistakenly labeled it the George Washington Bridge.
 This was corrected in newer prints of the issue.

 Different bridges are depicted in subsequent adaptations of the storyline.
 Mary Jane Watson was thrown off the Queensboro Bridge in both Ultimate Spider-Man #25 and the Spider-Man movie, while in Spider-Man: The Animated Series, Mary Jane is thrown off the George Washington Bridge.